02Ankit/Git-Merge-Conflict-Scenario-/README.md

-Check PDF
+Merge Conflict Scenario

+Solve the merge conflict using "git mergetool"

-or clone the  Word File
+Check PDF or clone the  Word File